jacobvanorder/jacobvanorder.github.io/_posts/2025-07-02-structured-concurrency-conversion-part-4.md

 This is my final piece of the puzzle to change the Apple code over to something that is more modern.
 Ultimately, because `URLProtocol` is a byproduct of a different era of Apple development, it is too incompatible with Swift strict concurrency and a different approach needs to be made.

 So, that wraps this all up!
 If you see any issues or have any corrections, [please reach out](mailto:jacob@sushigrass.com).
 I'd like to send a very special thanks out to [Matt Massicotte](https://www.massicotte.org) for sanity-checking early versions of this series of blog posts.

+## What's Next?

+I have some ideas about where to take this.
+How would I use the same code in SwiftUI?
+What impact do the changes in Swift 6.2 have towards this code base?
+Anything else you'd like to see?
+Reach out on [Mastodon](https://mastodon.social/@jacobvo).